ydb-platform/ydb/ydb/docs/en/core/concepts/optimizer.md

 ## Cost-Based Query Optimizer

-Cost-Based Optimizer is used for more complex optimizations, such as choosing an optimal join order and join algorithms.
-Cost-based Optimizer considers a large number of alternative execution plans for each query and chooses the best one based on the cost estimate for each option.
+The cost-based optimizer is used for more complex optimizations, such as choosing an optimal join order and join algorithms.
+The cost-based optimizer considers a large number of alternative execution plans for each query and selects the best one based on the cost estimate for each option.
 Currently, this optimizer only works with plans that contain [JOIN](../yql/reference/syntax/join.md) operations.
-It chooses the best order for these operations to be executed, and also chooses the most efficient implementation for each Join algoritm in the plan.
+It chooses the best order for these operations and the most efficient algotithm implementation for each join operation in the plan.

-The cost optimizer consists of three main components:
+The cost-optimizer consists of three main components:

 * Plan enumerator
 * Cost estimation function